italo-coelho/Dimmer_ITC/README.md

 - Example code is currently not available but all methods and parameters have briefs.

-- It is known to work with ESP32 and ESP8266 microcontrollers.
+- It is known to work with ESP8266 microcontrollers (ESP32 support in progress).
 If you can successfully use a different one, please let me know!